Jfeldman34/AF3Complex/docs/input.md

 RNA `unpairedMsa` can be either:

 1. Unset (or set explicitly to `null`).
-AlphaFold 3 won't build MSA for this RNA chain.
+AF3Complex won't build MSA for this RNA chain.
 2. Set to an empty string (`""`).
-AlphaFold 3 won't build MSA and will run MSA-free for this RNA chain.
+AF3Complex won't build MSA and will run MSA-free for this RNA chain.
 3. Set to a non-empty A3M string.
-AlphaFold 3 will use the provided MSA for this RNA chain.
+AF3Complex will use the provided MSA for this RNA chain.

 ### Protein Multiple Sequence Alignment